quarkusio/quarkusio.github.io/README.md

 ### Deploying to GitHub Pages

-The website deployment is automatically performed by GitHub Actions (when commits are pushed to the `develop` branch).
+The website deployment is automatically performed by GitHub Actions (when commits are pushed to the `main` branch).
 If for some reason you need to deploy from your local machine, follow these instructions:

 1. Install the [act](https://github.com/nektos/act#installation) executable to run GitHub Actions locally